strimzi/proposals/052-cruise-control-api-users.md

 However, with proper supporting documentation, this new feature will give developers a greater degree of control and assistance with special use-cases.

 ### Risks

+Direct calls to the Cruise Control API like the write operations enabled by the `ADMIN` role could interfere with Strimzi Operator operations and cause damage to a Strimzi-managed Kafka cluster.

 Supporting developers to create Cruise Control API users with non-`ADMIN` roles like `USER` and `VIEWER` roles would mitigate this risk completely.
 This is because the `USER` and `VIEWER` roles are read-only roles and would not conflict with Strimzi cluster operations.